-The connection between earthquakes and the weather has been often disputed; it appears to me to be a point of great interest, which is little understood.
-Humboldt has remarked in one part of the "Personal Narrative," that it would be difficult for any person who had long resided in New Andalusia, or in Lower Peru, to deny that there exists some connection between these phenomena; in another part, however, he seems to think the connection fanciful.
+The connexion between earthquakes and the weather has been often disputed: it appears to me to be a point of great interest, which is little understood.
+Humboldt has remarked in one part of the Personal Narrative,1 that it would be difficult for any person who had long resided in New Andalusia, or in Lower Peru, to deny that there exists some connexion between these phenomena; in another part, however, he seems to think the connexion fanciful.
 At Guayaquil, it is said that a heavy shower in the dry season is invariably followed by an earthquake.
-In Northern Chile, from the extreme infrequency of rain, or even of weather foreboding rain, the probability of accidental coincidences becomes very small; yet the inhabitants are here most firmly convinced of some connection between the state of the atmosphere and of the trembling of the ground: I was much struck by this, when mentioning to some people at Copiapó that there had been a sharp shock
+In Northern Chile, from the extreme infrequency of rain, or even of weather foreboding rain, the probability of accidental coincidences becomes very small; yet the inhabitants are here most firmly convinced of some connexion between the state of the atmosphere and of the trembling of the ground: I was much struck by this, when mentioning to some people at Copianó that there had been a sharp shock at Coquimbo: they

-Vol. iv., p.
-II; and vol. ii., p.
-217. For the remarks on Guayaquil, see Silliman's "Journal," vol. xxiv., p.
-384. For those on Tacna by Mr. Hamilton, see Transactions of British Association, 1840.
-For those on Coseguina, see Mr. Caldeleugh in Philosophical Transactions, 1835.
-In the former edition, I collected several references on the coincidences between sudden falls in the barometer and earthquakes; and between earthquakes and metcors.
+1 Vol. iv. p.
+11, and vol. ii. p.
+217. For the remarks on Guayaquil see Silliman's Journ. vol. xxiv. p.
+384. For those on Tacna by Mr. Hamilton, see Trans. of British Association, 1840.
+For those on Coseguina see Mr. Caldeleugh in Phil.
+Trans.
+1835.
+In the former edition, I collected several references on the coincidences between sudden falls in the barometer and earthquakes; and between earthquakes and meteors.

-at Coquimbo: they immediately cried out, "How fortunate! there will be plenty of pasture there this year."
+immediately cried out, "How fortunate! there will be plenty of pasture there this year."
 To their minds an earthquake foretold rain, as surely as rain foretold abundant pasture.
-Certainly it did so happen that on the very day of the earthquake that shower of rain fell which I have described as in ten days' time producing a thin sprinkling of grass.
-At other times, rain has followed earthquakes, at a period of the year when it is a far greater prodigy than the earthquake itself: this happened after the shock of November, 1822, and again in 1829, at Valparaiso; also after that of September, 1833, at Tacna. person must be somewhat habituated to the climate of these countries. to perceive the extreme improbability of rain falling at such seasons, except as a consequence of some law quite unconnected with the ordinary course of the weather.
+Certainly it did so happen that on the very day of the earthquake that shower of rain fell which I have described as in ten days' time producing a thin sprinkling of grass. other times rain has followed earthquakes, at a period of the year when it is a far greater prodigy than the earthquake itself: this happened after the shock of November 1822, and again in 1829, at Valparaiso; also after that of September 1833 at Tacna.
+A person must be somewhat habituated to the climate of these countries, to perceive the extreme improbability of rain falling at such seasons, except as a consequence of some law quite unconnected with the ordinary course of the weather.
 In the cases of great volcanic eruptions, as that of Coseguina, where torrents of rain fell at a time of the year most unusual for it, and "almost unprecedented in Central America," it is not difficult to understand that the volumes of vapour and clouds of ashes might have disturbed the atmospheric equilibrium.
-Humboldt extends this view to the case of earthquakes unaccompanied by eruptions; but I can hardly conceive it possible, that the small quantity of aëriform fluids which then escape from the fissured ground, can produce such remarkable effects.
+Humboldt extends this view to the case of earthquakes unaccompanied by eruptions; but I can hardly conceive it possible that the small quantity of aëriform fluids which then escape from the fissured ground can produce such remarkable effects.
 There appears much probability in the view first proposed by Mr. P. Scrope, that when the barometer is low, and when rain might naturally be expected to fall, the diminished pressure of the atmosphere over a wide extent of country might well determine the precise day on which the earth, already stretched to the utmost by the subterranean forces, should yield, crack, and consequently tremble.
-It is, however, doubtful how far this idea will explain the circumstance of torrents of rain falling in the dry season during several days, after an earthquake unaccompanied by an eruption; such cases seem to be peak some more intimate connection between the atmospheric and subterranean regions.
+It is, however, doubtful how far this idea will explain the circumstance of torrents of rain falling in the dry season during several days, after an earthquake unaccompanied by an eruption; such cases seem to bespeak some more intimate connexion between the atmospheric and subterranean regions.